 FLP is strictly voluntary.
-Landowners with an interest in protecting and conserving their natural forest land may make application to the FLP Coordinator by August 15, 2021 to have their property considered for nomination for federal fiscal year 2023 (begins Oct.
-2022).
+Landowners with an interest in protecting and conserving their natural forest land may make application to the FLP Coordinator by July 15, 2022 to have their property considered for nomination for federal fiscal year 2024 (begins Oct.
+2023).
 Applications will be reviewed and ranked by MFC.
-If chosen for nomination, MFC will submit a proposal to the Forest Service for consideration.
+If chosen for nomination, MFC will submit a proposal to the Forest Service.
 All tracts must fall within a defined FLA.
-Tracts that support the national and state criteria have the best chance of being nominated and funded.
+FLP nominations that support the national and state criteria have the best chance of being nominated and funded.

 What are the national and Mississippi criteria for FLP?

-National Criteria - Tracts shall have significant environmental values or shall be threatened by present or future conversion to non-forest use.
+National Criteria - Tracts shall have significant environmental values or shall be threatened by present or future conversion to nonforest use.
 National priority will be given to land that can be effectively protected and managed AND that has important scenic or recreational values, riparian areas, fish and wildlife values, or other ecological values.
-Four national criteria are used to score and rank projects:
+Three national criteria are used to evaluate and score projects:

-Importance - What are the environmental, social and economic benefits gained from protecting the tract?
-Examples: threatened and endangered species habitat, water supply/watershed protection, forestry, tourism/public access, scenic, fish and wildlife habitat, historic/cultural).
+Importance - Focuses on the attributes of the property and the environmental, social, and economic public benefits gained from the protection and management of the property and its resources, now and into the future.
+This criterion reflects ecological assets as well as the economic and social values conserved by the project and its level of significance.
+Examples: threatened and endangered species habitat, water supply/watershed protection, working forests, tourism/public access, scenic, fish and wildlife habitat, historic/cultural, vulnerable communities.